garrandall/popular-music-data/tracks/if-i-could-turn-back-time-cher.md

 If I could reach the stars
 I'd give 'em all to you
 Then you'd love me, love me
-Like you used to do, ohh
+Like you used to do, oh

 If I could turn back time
 (If I could turn back time)
 If I could turn back time
 (If I could turn back time)
-If I could turn back time, ohh baby
+If I could turn back time, oh baby

 I didnt really mean to hurt you
 I didn't wanna see you go
 I know I made you cry
-But ohh
+But oh

 If I could turn back time
 If I could find a way